 Sometimes, when people say a nasty or biting comment to us, it can be hard to give a funny or clever response.
 That is when the Confrontation Technique comes in handy!

 It is all about boldly telling the person how you feel about what they said or did.
-Using this technique shows others you have enough self-respect to don’t be a victim.
+Using this technique shows others you have enough self-respect not to be a victim.

 When confronting them, project your voice and speak with a modulated pitch, tone, or volume to show that you are confident in what you are saying.